cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.2_hierarchical_data_and_the_closure_property/exercise_2.34.md

 > (horner-eval 2 (list 1 3 0 5 0 1))
 > ```

+---

-We can use the following code:
+As `accumulate` is right-associative, we can use the following code:
 ```scheme
 (define (horner-eval x coefficient-sequence)
   (accumulate (lambda (this-coeff higher-terms)